 You can also serve it with or inside homemade pita bread!

 Absolutely!
 Marinating the chicken overnight will help the flavors to develop even more.
 You can also chop up the vegetables the night before so they are ready for threading.
 I would wait to thread them onto the skewers though, as wooden skewers will need to be soaked in water prior to cooking.
 If you have metal skewers, you can thread them the night before!

 If you don’t have a grill pan or grill, the oven is a great place to cook kabobs!
 Follow all of the steps to prepare the kabobs, the place them on a parchment paper lined baking sheet and bake them at 400 degrees F for 15 minutes, then flip and bake for another 10-15 minutes.
-They are done once the chicken registers 165 degrees F at its thickest part.
+They are done once the chicken looks golden brown and registers 165 degrees F at its thickest part.

 If you are hosting a party, I recommend threading the kabobs onto water soaked skewers a little before your guests get there.
 Cover them in tin foil until ready to grill, then cover them in tin foil again after they are done grilling to keep them warm.
 If you have metal skewers, you can thread them the night before!

 They are filling, so depending on how many you make, you might not need a side.
 But if you want one, any grain would be great!
 Some examples of Mediterranean style grains are barley, bulgur, farro, polenta, couscous and brown rice.

 In my personal opinion, the grill or over an open fire is the way to go.
 But a grill pan on the stove is also a great option, and baking them in the oven offers a more even cook to the ingredients.
 It’s really up to you!

 If you like this Mediterranean chicken kabobs recipe, you will love these other delicious and easy recipes!